SB-1113

 Plain Language

-Insurers must periodically review and revise the performance, use, and outcomes of their AI algorithms used in utilization review to maximize accuracy and reliability.
-This is an ongoing operational review obligation.
+Insurers must periodically review and revise the performance, use, and outcomes of their AI-based algorithms used in utilization review to maximize accuracy and reliability.
+This mirrors the facility obligation under Chapter 35.

 Statutory Text